wyobi/ion-autocomplete/README.md

 <ion-autocomplete ng-model="model" cancel-label="Go back" />`
 ```

-###
 ## Acknowledgements

-When I first searched for an Ionic autocomplete component I just found the project of Danny.
+When I first searched for an Ionic autocomplete component I just found the project from Danny.
 So please have a look at
 his [ion-google-place](https://github.com/israelidanny/ion-google-place) project as this project here is a fork of it.
 At this point I want to thank him for his nice work.